Aadil29/Voice-Auth-DF-System/README.md

 ## Prerequisites (Install If you don't already have them)
 1. Git - https://git-scm.com/downloads
 2. Anaconda Distribution - https://www.anaconda.com/download
-3. Node / npm??

 ## 1. In Terminal Or Command Prompt Clone the Repository.
-Enure you know where you have cloned the repository, it may be easier to navigate to the desktop using cd and clone the project there
+Ensure you know where you have cloned the repository, it may be easier to navigate to the desktop using cd and clone the project there

 ```bash
 git clone https://github.com/Aadil29/Voice-Auth-DF-System.git